EnduranceCode/android-playground/README.md

 The code written to better understand the ***Inheriting Behavior*** in Object-Oriented-Programming is stored in the branch [study/inheriting-behavior](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/inheriting-behavior).

+### Set Data on Views Practice

+The code written to practice ***Setting Data on Views*** is stored in the branch [study/set-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/set-views-data).

 ## Projects

 ### Project 1: Single Screen App